Republic First Bank has been shut down by Pennsylvania authorities, becoming the first US bank to fail in 2024.

 Also in 2023, the US recorded the bankruptcies of Silvergate Bank and Signature Bank.
 The last bank to fail last year in the US was Citizens Bank (Iowa), in November 2023.

-First Republic Bank, now Republic First Bank, was a victim of the wave of withdrawals from small banks in the US over the past few years.
+First Republic Bank, now Republic First Bank, was a victim of the wave of withdrawals from small banks in America over the past few years.

-Before its collapse, First Republic Bank recorded a more than 40% drop in deposits in the first quarter of 2023.
+Before collapsing, First Republic Bank recorded a more than 40% drop in deposits in the first quarter of 2023.
 This caused FRB shares to evaporate 97% in nearly 5 months and trading was suspended.

-Previously, First Republic Bank was famous in the US banking system for owning a chain of franchise banks and having a customer base that was mainly rich and powerful (reportedly including Facebook's Mark Zuckerberg).
-First Republic Bank had a huge source of deposits at very low costs.
+Previously, First Republic Bank was famous in the US banking system for owning a chain of franchise banks and having a customer base that was mainly rich and powerful people (said to include Mark Zuckerberg of Facebook).
+First Republic Bank had a huge source of deposits with very low costs.

 Even when SVB and Signature Bank collapsed in early 2023, First Republic Bank still had no loans more than 90 days past due thanks to its very high-quality customer base.